 Reduces Your Risk of Cardiovascular Disease

-Heart disease and stroke are two of the leading causes of death in the Canada but following the guidelines listed above, you can significantly reduce your chances of falling victim to these diseases.
+Heart disease and stroke are two of the leading causes of death in Canada but following the guidelines listed above, you can significantly reduce your chances of falling victim to these diseases.
 Regular physical activity can also lower your blood pressure and improve your cholesterol levels.

 Reduces your risk of Type 2 Diabetes and Metabolic Syndrome